luigisaetta/agents_on_oci/README.md

 See, for example: [Test SQL Agent](./test_select_ai_sql_agent.ipynb)

 ## Configurations
-All the settings needed, that can be exposed (not private) are managed in a toml file (config.toml).
+All the settings needed, that can be exposed (not private) are managed in a [toml](./config.toml) file.
 In the example provided you find all the configuration needed, for all components and examples.

 Obviously: